adamgreig/agg-kicad/lib/README.md

 ## General Guidelines

-* One symbol per library
+* One symbol per library (exception for parameterised symbols like connectors)
 * Library filename the same as the part name
 * Part name follows the manufacturer designator or common generic name
 * All pins on 100mil grid